acconeer/acconeer-python-exploration/README.md

 There is a portable version of the Acconeer Exploration Tool for Windows:

 * [Download](https://developer.acconeer.com/download/portable_exploration_tool-zip/) the zip file and extract
-* Double click the `update.bat` file and wait for the installation to finish, which takes a couple of minutes
+* Double click the `update.bat` file and wait for the installation to finish, which might take a couple of minutes
 * Double click the `run_gui.bat`

 For an in-depth evaluation we recommend a full installation as described below.